-more were seriously injured).
 Several automobile manufacturers have programs that help young men and women learn good driving skills.
 One of those is the FORD DRIVING SKILLS FOR LIFE program.
 Ford has a National Tour that provides free driving exercises, web based training and materials on driving safety to high schools.
 The Alaska Ford Dealers are working with Ford to bring that tour to Alaska high schools at the beginning of the next school year.
 But, as valuable as that program is, it'll only reach a limited number of young Alaska drivers.

-packets free to any student, parent, educator or community organization.
+Knowing this, Ford also offers its interactive DRIVING SKILLS FOR LIFE website and educator packets free to any student, parent, educator or community organization.
 All a person needs to do is go to www.drivingskillsforlife.com and click on the "register" button.
 Then fill out the information and you're in.